Calcium Scoring

 More than a million Americans have a heart attack each year, and nearly half of them are fatal.
 Over half the people who die from a heart attack have no symptoms.

-Zwanger-Pesiri Radiology's advanced cardiology department utilizes CT calcium scoring to assess the risk of cardiovascular disease in patients.
+Zwanger-Pesiri Radiology's advanced cardiology department utilizes CT Calcium Scoring to assess the risk of cardiovascular disease in patients.
 This non-invasive test measures the amount of calcium in the coronary arteries, helping to identify early signs of atherosclerosis and guide treatment decisions for better heart health.
 It is often performed alongside your Coronary CT Angiogram.

 What is CT Calcium Scoring?

-Coronary Artery Disease (CAD) is the leading cause of death for both men and women in the United States.
+Coronary artery disease (CAD) is the leading cause of death for both men and women in the United States.
 Every 36 seconds one person dies from cardiovascular disease, and every 40 seconds someone suffers from a heart attack.

 What are the Benefits of CT Calcium Scoring?